Travel from Tbilisi to Tehran via Armenia. Explore the best of the Caucasus and Iran.

 Day 14: Tehran – Shiraz [B,L,D]

 After breakfast, we will visit the Carpet Museum with its beautiful modern architecture and a facade resembling a carpet-weaving loom.
 Founded in 1978 the museum provides a historical background for the evolution of this art form.
-Transfer to the airport and a short flight to Shiraz.
+We will then transfer to the airport and a short flight to Shiraz.

 Day 16: Shiraz – Pasargadae – Yazd [B,L,D]